GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/01_introduction.rst

 Download Sample Files
 =====================

-..  todo @bquint Upload a ``.tar.gz`` file with the full dataset and use the URL here.
+..  todo @bquint Upload a ``.tar.gz`` file with the full dataset and use the URL
-..  todo:: @bquint Upload a ``.tar.gz`` file with the full dataset and use the
-    URL here.
+    here.

 This tutorial will use observations from program GN-2017A-LP-1 (PI: Wesley Fraser), "COL-OSSOS: COLours for the Outer Solar System Object Survey", obtained